North Burnaby Club

 - A Class IV license (process must be initiated within 30 days and obtained within 6 months).

-- Valid Standard First Aid (16 hr. course) and CPR certification (must be obtained within 3 months).
+- Child Care First Aid and CPR certification (must be obtained within 3 months).

 - Non-Violent Crisis Intervention (CPI) training (must be obtained within 3 months).

-- Second language and experience working with culturally diverse people are assets.
+- Participates in BGC’s training Second language and experience working with culturally diverse people are assets.